 "Investigation" as used in this paragraph means the investigation of the circumstances and involvement of an employee surrounding the invalid access of the confidential personal information.
 Once the agency determines that notification would not delay or impede an investigation, the agency shall disclose the access to confidential personal information made for an invalid reason to the person.

 (b) Notification provided by the agency shall inform the person of the type of confidential personal information accessed and the date(s) of the invalid access.

 (c) Notification may be made by any method reasonably designed to accurately inform the person of the invalid access, including written, electronic, or telephone notice.

 (4) Appointment of a data privacy point of contact.
 The agency director shall designate an employee of the agency to serve as the data privacy point of contact.
 The data privacy point of contact shall work with the chief privacy officer within the office of information technology to assist the agency with both the implementation of privacy protections for the confidential personal information that the agency maintains and compliance with section 1347.15 of the Revised Code and the rules adopted pursuant to the authority provided by that chapter.

-(5) Completion of a privacy impact assessment.
-The agency director shall designation an employee of the agency to serve as the data privacy point of contact who shall timely complete the privacy impact assessment form developed by the office of information technology.
+(5) Completion of a privacy impact assessment form.
+The data privacy point of contact shall timely complete the privacy impact assessment form developed by the office of information technology.